 More than 80% of new homes in Scotland are already built using offsite construction, typically involving open panel timber frames.
 But with growing concerns about labour and skills shortages; the need to speed up delivery; control costs; and achieve high standards of sustainability, we are keen to understand whether greater use of offsite manufacturing could help address these challenges.

-We have therefore commissioned research, alongside the Construction Scotland Innovation Centre and Scottish Enterprise, to provide evidence which can contribute towards any future policy.
-There are three parts to the research:
+We therefore commissioned research, alongside the Construction Scotland Innovation Centre and Scottish Enterprise, to provide evidence which can contribute towards any future policy.
+There are were three parts to the research:

 - An academic study to provide global experience on the use of offsite systems and the relevance of that experience to Scotland.